LivTel/DockerForAstroqueryMultiCat/README.md

 # DockerForAstroqueryMultiCat
-We have a fully working DockerForAstroquery which is APASS only and used only by skycam cloudplot.
+Repository DockerForAstroquery is APASS only and used only by skycam cloudplot.
 This is a preliminary investigation into a generic service that can query multiple catalogues and will be used by the wcs_fit script.
-It is currently not in use anywhere.

 The Dockerfile is incredibly simplistic since this is a really minimal python script.
 The Dockerfile calls the default 'python3' image and installs the couple of python packages listed the in requiremnets.txt.
 I do not need to mount any disks or construct any bespoke runtime environment for the simple script work.
 The sprat pipeline Docker (https://github.com/LivTel/sprat_l2_pipeline/tree/dockerised_binning) demonstrates many more features than this.